 A century-old house turned bar

-My very first time at Syntrimmi, our Spotter Dimitris discovered its mini-atrium that could very well be the foyer to his personal heaven.
+When our Spotter Dimitris visited Syntrimmi for the first time he discovered that its mini-atrium could very well be the foyer to his personal heaven.
 Then he returned for their literally unbeatable wine & coffee prices.
 Then he went back for their super-welcoming environment for quiet work in the afternoons.
-And the for their music choices which fit my taste like a glove (Ibrahim Maalouf, Yes, Django Rheinhardt)…
+And the for their music choices which fits his taste like a glove (Ibrahim Maalouf, Yes, Django Rheinhardt)…

 Super-local taverna in a surprising area